|Oracle® Application Server Administrator's Guide

 Post-deployment changes to configuration files are lost after restoring DCM-managed component configurations.

-After deploying Oracle Application Server, changes made to configuration files, such as web.xml (1 for each application), are lost after the Backup and Recovery Tool restores DCM-managed component configurations.
+After deploying Oracle Application Server, changes made to configuration files, such as web.xml (1 per application), are lost after the Backup and Recovery Tool restores DCM-managed component configurations.

 After the restore operation completes, the web.xml files can be copied from the configuration backup using the following manual procedure: